birc-gsa-2022/project-2-python-armando-christian-perez/README.md

 # Report

 ## Specify if you have used a linear time or quadratic time algorithm.
+Linear

 ## Insights you may have had while implementing and comparing the algorithms.
+That suffix trees allow us to find all patterns in a string by isolating the subtree for which all leafs are suffixes of the string suffixes, so that pattern + subtree suffix equals all suffixes of the string that includes the pattern as a prefix.

 ## Problems encountered if any.
+Many.

 ## Correctness
+I've run suffix tree construction on many types of strings, including the two analyzed in https://www.youtube.com/watch?v=aPRqocoBsFQ.
+These trees ive confirmed looked exactly like the ones in the video.
+I've also made two function for extracting and printing all the suffixes from shortest to longest from the leaf nodes (by first getting the suffixes and then sorting them, nothing fancy).
 *Describe experiments that verifies the correctness of your implementations.*

 ## Running time